Crazyphil/digitales-amt-liberator/README.md

 Install and activate Xposed or one of its derivatives.
 One of the more modern variants is [LSPosed](https://github.com/LSPosed/LSPosed#install).
 Ensure that loading Xposed modules for the supported apps is activated in the Xposed settings, and the app is not blocklisted in Magisk, if you use that.

-Download the `app-release.apk` file from the latest [Digitales Amt Liberator release](https://github.com/Crazyphil/digitales-amt-liberator/releases/latest) and install it on your device.
+Download the `app-release.apk` file from the latest [E-Government Liberator release](https://github.com/Crazyphil/digitales-amt-liberator/releases/latest) and install it on your device.
 After completion, you should be automatically prompted to activate the new Xposed module.

 Restart your device and ensure that the module is up and running in your Xposed settings.
-Ensure that all Austrian e-government apps you want to liberate are checked in the module's settings (tap on *Digitales Amt Liberator* on the *Modules* tab)
+Ensure that all Austrian e-government apps you want to liberate are checked in the module's settings (tap on *E-Government Liberator* on the *Modules* tab)

 You're done.
 Beginning with the next start of the app, you are able to connect your ID Austria to the app and use it for e-government stuff.